y0usaf/hjem/README.md

 streamlined way to manage files in your `$HOME`, such as but not limited to files in your `~/.config`.

+### Features

+1. Multi-user by default
+2. Small, simple codebase with minimal abstraction
+3. Powerful `$HOME` management functionality and potential
+4. Systemd-native file management via systemd-tmpfiles
+5. Extensible for 3rd-party use

+### Implementation

-It exposes a very basic interface with multi-tenant capabilities, which you may use to manage individual users' homes by leveraging the module system.
+Hjem exposes a very basic interface with multi-tenant capabilities, which you may use to manage individual users' homes by leveraging the module system.

 ```nix
 {